sebastiaanluca/php-pipe-operator/README.md

 // "HELLO"
 ```

-A few alternatives to write the same:
+A few alternatives to create the same instance:

 ```php
 take('hello')->strtoupper()->get();